Sign up for weekly AppOps insights.

 Data Quality Team

-The data quality team sets data quality standards within Salesforce and make sure everyone adheres to those standards.
-They conduct regular audits and checks on the data to identify inconsistencies, inaccuracies, or duplicates.
+The data quality team sets data quality standards within Salesforce and makes sure everyone adheres to them.
+They conduct regular audits and checks to identify inconsistencies, inaccuracies, or duplicates in the data.
 If any issues arise, they coordinate with data stewards and the data governance committee to address them in a timely manner.

-In the context of SOX, the data quality team helps ensure that the financial data within Salesforce remains reliable and accurate.
+In the context of SOX, the data quality team helps ensure that the financial information within Salesforce remains reliable and accurate.
 This in turn directly contributes to accurate financial reporting.

 Data Security Team

-The data security team maintains the security and privacy of the data in Salesforce.
+The data security team maintains the security and privacy of the information in Salesforce.
 They’re responsible for implementing and maintaining security measures such as access controls, encryption, and firewalls.

-They also regularly monitor your orgs for any signs of data breaches or unauthorized access and take steps to address any issues.
+They also regularly monitor your orgs for signs of breaches or unauthorized access and take steps to address any issues.
 Their work is critical to preventing uncontrolled changes to financial data.

 Together, these roles create a robust data governance structure that helps ensure SOX compliance within Salesforce ALM.